mikependon/RepoDB.NET/pages/classes/dbrepository.md

 layout: navpage
 sidebar: classes
 title: "DbRepository"
-description: "A base class for all repository objects.
+description: "A base class that is used to implement a repository object.
 This is very useful if you would like to develop a shared or database level repository."
 permalink: /class/dbrepository
 tags: [repodb, class, dbrepository, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---